 There are precedents for starting successful conversations around obesity

 Perhaps it is not surprising that HR and wellbeing professionals and even medics feel uncomfortable starting the conversation.
-No one likes to risk conflict or to upsetting anyone.
+No one likes to risk conflict or to upset anyone.
 Overweight and obesity is a taboo subject, and office cake discussions are often emotive.
 Some managers fear losing a cheap, convenient way to boost morale or say thank you (although there are other ways to do this that don’t involve unhealthy food).
 Others fear a backlash, should triggering the conversation be misinterpreted as accusing people of being overweight or interfering in matters of personal choice.

 Employers are not alone in feeling apprehensive about tackling the obesity taboo.
 A trial to investigate the effectiveness of brief, opportunistic weight loss conversations by GPs with obese patients reported that GPs were “nervous” about bringing up the subject of obesity.
 However, 81% of patients found the intervention “both appropriate and helpful” while less than 1% felt it was inappropriate to do so (13).

-Similarly, plans to conduct an exploratory survey of obesity in nurses in England (14) were initially met with hesitation by senior personal across the health sector despite their acknowledgement that obesity among nurses was a problem.
+Similarly, plans to conduct an exploratory survey of obesity in nurses in England (14) were initially met with hesitation by senior personnel across the health sector despite their acknowledgement that obesity among nurses was a problem.
 Fortunately their concerns were overcome and nurses were pleased that someone was trying to help.
 The Weight Initiative in Nurses (WIN) interim report said: “Almost without exception, the hundreds of nurses who visited our stand at RCN Congress thanked us for taking on this challenge and working with them to help them achieve and maintain a healthy weight” and “The enthusiasm with which WIN has been greeted by obese nurses as well as senior personnel and key stakeholders, and the interest expressed in expanding it beyond England, reaffirms the importance and value of the initiative and is helping to allay concerns about the sensitivities of tackling the problem.”
 (15).

 These are great indications that people want to be helped to tackle their obesity and those in a position to help should not shy away from the challenge.